 The limited resolution of the data only allow for an approximate solution to the system.
-The temperature of the primary is estimated primarily from the lack of C\,{\sc iii} spectral features, setting a low bound of roughly 90\,kK at this parameter regime.
+The primary's temperature is estimated primarily from the lack of C\,{\sc iii} spectral features, setting a low bound of roughly 90\,kK at this parameter regime.
 The temperature of the second component is estimated to $23\,$kK from the plethora of metal lines that are observed, albeit in low resolution.
-The light ratio of the components is estimated from the overall strength of the spectral features of the secondary.
-The strong H$\alpha$ emission, which is seen in the spectrum taken by \citet{Torres1988} implies that the B1~Ia secondary has a very high mass-loss rate of $\log \dot{M} = -5.1$\,\smy.
+The light-ratio of the components is estimated from the overall strength of the secondary's spectral features.
+The strong H$\alpha$ emission, which is seen in the spectrum taken by \citep{Torres1988} implies that the B1~Ia secondary has a very high mass-loss rate of $\log \dot{M} = -5.1$\,\smy.
 The luminosities of both components are found to be very large - $\log L \approx 6.0\,[L_\odot]$.
 This could indicate that further components are present in the spectra.
-However, higher resolution data will be necessary to establish this.
-Since BAT99\,92 appears not to host a WN component, we did not investigate its evolutionary path in this study, but will include this object in future studies of the WC content of the LMC.
+However, higher-resolution data will be necessary to establish this.

+Since BAT99\,92 appears not to host a WN component, we do not investigate its evolutionary path here, but will include it in future studies of the WC content of the LMC.

 \emph{\bf \object{BAT99\,93}} was classified as O3 If/WN6 in the BAT99 catalog, later revised to O3 If* by \citet{Evans2011}.
-Although S08 could not detect a periodic RV variability, it was considered a binary candidate by H14 owing to the X-ray emission detected from the object by \citet{Guerrero2008}.
+Although S08 could not detect a periodic RV variability, it was considered a binary candidate by H14 due to the X-ray emission detect from the object by \citet{Guerrero2008}.
 The optical spectrum at hand, however, shows no features that can be attributed to a secondary star.
-We therefore omitted this object from our analysis.
+We therefore omit this object from our analysis.